rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 ## Prerequisites

+> Note: Extensions development is only currently supported on Mac and Linux.
+Windows is not currently supported.

 You will need a recent version of nodejs installed (Tested with node version: `v16.19.1`).

 You'll also need the yarn package manager installed, which can be done with `npm install -g yarn`.